ng-clement/6m-data-1.3-sql-basic-ddl/lesson.md

 ### 💬 Reflection

-- When should you *not* use an index?
+- When should you *not* use an index? when data is small or often update on column
-- How does using a View simplify the work for a Data Analyst who only needs specific columns?
+- How does using a View simplify the work for a Data Analyst who only needs specific columns? freq use of a set of columns

 ---